that-one-arab/encryptor/README.md

 This will start the project with nodemon, which will listen to any active changes in the directory.

+The react build is already

 ### Further Information

+In both the front and back end, the majority of the functions are documented with jsdoc to help explain what they do better.

 The server side has been unit tested and full integration tested.